FloFive/DINOv2-X-Geosciences/README.md

 </p>

 ## Model weights
-You have the option to either train the models from scratch or perform inference using our pre-trained checkpoints, which can be downloaded from this [link](https://drive.google.com/file/d/1C2UCfMWGNQi2Gv_1wAGp22-SODL1SXQZ/view?usp=sharing).
-These weights are the product of training with the DINOv2-base backbone (768 features), fine-tuned using LoRA and a simple linear head.
-The model definition code is available [here](https://github.com/FloFive/DINOv2-X-Geosciences/blob/main/code/DINOv2.ipynb), and the weights were originally used for [PCA evaluation](https://github.com/FloFive/DINOv2-X-Geosciences/blob/main/code/PCA.ipynb).
+You have the option to either train the models from scratch or perform inference using our pre-trained checkpoints, which can be downloaded from this [link](https://drive.google.com/drive/folders/1GeghKqx1r339EpiQod4EUrE5Y6W5FwY8?usp=sharing).
+These weights are the product of training with the DINOv2-base backbone (768 features), fine-tuned using LoRA plus a convolutional head.
+The numbers in the folder name indicate how many images have been used for the training set.
+The model definition code is available [here](https://github.com/FloFive/DINOv2-X-Geosciences/blob/main/code/DINOv2.ipynb).
+Additionally, we provide weights for the DINOv2-base model fine-tuned with LoRA and coupled to a linear head.
+These weights have been used for [PCA evaluation](https://github.com/FloFive/DINOv2-X-Geosciences/blob/main/code/PCA.ipynb).

 ## Found a bug?
 If you spot a bug or have a problem running the code, please open an issue.